DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Created with Python 3.4
 """
 ```
 We recommend putting something like this at the top of every program you write.
-You'll thank us later, when you go back and try to figure out what it is you did a few months ago.
+You'll thank us later, when you go back and try to figure out what it is you did a few weeks ago.

 ## Running programs in Spyder